Deadline Approaching For Sustainability In Energy Micro-Credential Program

 “Students will get a balanced and accurate understanding of the reality of the oil and gas industry,” said Mehta.

 The Sustainability in Energy Micro-Credential is a highly flexible, interactive, professional development program designed to complement existing energy industry qualifications.
 The curriculum includes industry-specific case studies.
 The program launched on April 1, 2023.
-Over five hundred students are expected to graduate in March 2024.
+Over 500 students are expected to graduate in March 2024.

 The curriculum includes industry-specific case studies showing best practices in integrating sustainability and ESG into corporate activities, interviews with experts on current and future challenges, and in-depth spotlights for specific occupations showing how sustainability goals and ESG strategies could affect their responsibilities.